Gl1tchs/glitch/README.md

 ## Installation

-After building the project in release mode you can just run `sudo ./build.py install` to install the project to your system.
+After building the project in release mode you can just run `sudo make install` to install the project to your system.
 And then using `FindGlitch.cmake` file under cmake/ directory you can use the library from you CMake project by doing so: